 Chelsea star Eden Hazard is one of Belgium's chief goal threats and he bagged six goals in qualification as the Red Devils cruise through their group.
 The captain plays just behind Romelu Lukaku and, as well as being a goal-threat himself, he also has a knack of setting up his team-mates, supplying five assists en route to Russia.

 Arguably the main component of fantasy football success is making your budget stretch as far as possible, which means picking up the odd bargain here and there.

 Below is a selection of forwards who are somewhat cheaper to buy, but who still offer gamers a strong chance of picking up points.

 The retirement of Zlatan Ibrahimovic allowed Marcus Berg to cement his place as Sweden's top goal threat and the experienced striker finished the qualification phase with eight goals to his name.
-Sweden are in a group with Mexico, South Korea and Germany, but they have a good chance of progressing and Berg's physicality could be the difference.
+Sweden topped a group containing Mexico, South Korea and Germany, and they have a good chance of progressing in the knockout round, where Berg's physicality could prove crucial.

 Artem Dzyuba | Russia | €8.1m